eli-front/excessive-tic-tac-toe/README.md

 # excessive-tic-tac-toe
- Tic-Tac-Toe in every programming language
+ This is Tic-Tac-Toe in every programming language